-Every 12 months you are eligible for a free credit report from the three major credit bureaus: Equifax, Experian, and TransUnion.
-After you’ve received these reports, scan through for any inaccuracies such as payment dates marked late that were actually paid on time, or information that has a negative impact on your score that’s old enough to remove from your credit history.
+Every 12 months you can get a free credit report from the three major credit bureaus.
+Those bureaus include Experian, TransUnion, and Equifax credit reports.
+After you’ve gotten these reports, check for anything that might be inaccurate.
+That could include payment dates marked late that were actually paid on time or information that has a negative impact on your score that’s old enough to remove from your credit history.

 7. Repair Your Credit Score Ratings Now!

 You can use a service like Scoreably to clean up your information.
 They can remove negative items from your file while monitoring your credit score each month, taking some of the work off your load and making it even easier for you to reach the “good” or “excellent” ranges of credit score ratings.

 - Update: Vehicle crashes into Famous Footwear, leaving four injured

 - Man dies during performance at Battle Creek Field of Flight Air Show

 - One person dead in three-vehicle crash in southern Utah